AnswerDotAI/claudette/README.md

 chat([img, "In brief, what color flowers are in this image?"])
 ```

-The flowers in this image are purple.
-They appear to be small,
-daisy-like flowers, possibly asters or some type of purple daisy,
-blooming in the background behind the adorable puppy in the foreground.
+In this adorable puppy photo, there are purple/lavender colored flowers
+(appears to be asters or similar daisy-like flowers) in the background.

 <details>

-- id: `msg_01XtkdWMWHVppHqtiv7gdmtA`
+- id: `msg_01LHjGv1WwFvDsWUbyLmTEKT`
 - content:
-  `[{'text': 'The flowers in this image are purple.
-They appear to be small, daisy-like flowers, possibly asters or some type of purple daisy, blooming in the background behind the adorable puppy in the foreground.', 'type': 'text'}]`
+  `[{'text': 'In this adorable puppy photo, there are purple/lavender colored flowers (appears to be asters or similar daisy-like flowers) in the background.', 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20240620`
+- model: `claude-3-5-sonnet-20241022`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 110, 'output_tokens': 50, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'input_tokens': 110, 'output_tokens': 37, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`

 </details>